symbuzzer/chopin-global-flasher/README.md

-# chopin-global-flasher
-MIUI 14 / 13 / 12 fastboot firmware flasher for POCO X3 GT / REDMI NOTE 10 PRO 5G
+# MIUI 14 / 13 / 12 fastboot firmware flasher for POCO X3 GT / REDMI NOTE 10 PRO 5G

+HOW TO USE:
+-Extract and copy Android Platform Tools to same directory with *.bat file
+-Create \images\ folder
+-Open fastboot rom file with Winrar (or alternate) and copy all contents of the images folder to created images folder
+-Double click to run *.bat file and follow instructions

+NOTES:
+-Works all MIUI roms included 14,13 and 12
+-Device should be bootloader unlocked
+-You can download Android Platform Tools from: https://developer.android.com/studio/releases/platform-tools